ErikBrorsson/MVDet/eriks_readme.md

 ### create pseudo labels
 - [x] train with soft labels
-- [x] create pseudo-label weight
+- [ ] train with confidence weighted MSE loss
+  - [ ] create confidence scores from model prediction which is in range -infty to +infty
-- [x] create pseudo-labels in bev and perspective view separately
+- [ ] create pseudo-labels in bev and perspective view separately
   - [x] find probabilities and argmax
   - [ ] non-maximum supression
   - [ ] perspective view
 - [ ] train with pseudo-labels
-- [ ] create pseudo-labels in bev and project into perspective view
+- [x] create pseudo-labels in bev and project into perspective view
-  - [ ] find the pos of pseudo-labels in bev
+  - [x] find the pos of pseudo-labels in bev
-  - [ ] project pos to cameras
+  - [x] project pos to cameras
+  - [ ] plot pseudo-labels during training

 The model predicts both head/feet positions in each image as well as occupancy map in bev.
 It seems natural that the student should be supervised in both perspective and bev view also on target data.